chrismihm-ms/AVDQuickLinks/Entra ID joined poc.md

 # Azure Virtual Desktop Proof of Concept leveraging Entra ID Authentication
-Below is a basic outlinde of setting up an initial AVD Proof of Concept using Entra ID Authentication to login to AVD session hosts.
+Below is a basic outline of setting up an initial AVD Proof of Concept using Entra ID Authentication to login to AVD session hosts.

 ***Prereqs***
 - Azure Active Directory tenant